Climate Action in Creston

 In simple terms, what energy options are expected to be eliminated and what 'renewable energy' options are expected to be utilized?
 For example are wood stoves and propane to be completely phased out and only electricity used?
 Is the strategy to make wood heat illegal and propane so expensive that the only option is the already expensive electricity?
 What other sources will be phased out and what will be the permitted options?

-CR asked 9 months ago
+CR asked over 1 year ago

 Thank you for your question.
 The Climate Action Plan does not ban any energy options for use or mandate that specific renewable energy options have to be used.
 The Town would like to transition to more electricity use over time as electricity has a much lower carbon footprint than non-renewable resources like gas and propane.
 There is no direction in this Plan to ban wood stoves, only to alter the rebate structure so that people can access more energy efficient methods for heating their home.